felixfavour/portfolio-v2/src/pages/stories/2022-year-in-review.md

 ## School

-TL;DR — I got a BSc.
+**TL;DR** - I got a BSc.
 Information Technology from Middlesex University, London (Nope, this one is not remote.
-Studied in the Dubai campus, life and direct)
+I was blessed to study in the Dubai campus, life and direct)

 ![Me with some of my classmates in school](https://firebasestorage.googleapis.com/v0/b/favour-portfolio.appspot.com/o/stories%2F2022-school.webp?alt=media&token=bad31e67-1629-4fa1-9abc-8a191977ab5f)

 Travelled to the UAE to complete my university education and took the risk of doing it while working.
 It was a struggle, so damn painful, really, really painful.
 God really helped me go through that ‘cos it felt like I was going under.

-It was particularly painful because I didn’t want to go through school, I wanted to pay attention to it and actually excel academically, and I paid the price.
-Getting good sleep felt like a luxury, I spent nights, mornings and afternoons in the study room, working and studying.
+It was particularly painful because I didn’t just want to go through school, I wanted to give it a lot of my attention and excel academically, and I paid the price.
+Getting good sleep felt like a luxury, and I spent nights, mornings and afternoons in the study room, working and studying.

 Thankfully, all those sleepless nights paid off, and I graduated with a First class.
 My dad can rest now, me too, lol.

 ## Entrepreneurship

 I’ve been writing code for almost five years now, and I wanted to do more.
-So, my silly response was to try entrepreneurship and boy, it’s been really interesting than anything I have experienced in my profession, and I would explain why.
+So, my silly response was to try entrepreneurship and boy, it’s been interesting than anything I have experienced in my profession, and I would explain why.

 ![Me at a Tech Mixer in Downtown Dubai.](https://firebasestorage.googleapis.com/v0/b/favour-portfolio.appspot.com/o/stories%2F2022-entrepreneurship.webp?alt=media&token=d325cdda-d414-4566-80d9-754b1f4a0ef9)